 Christmas Night of Lights

-Dubbed Indy’s largest synchronized light show, this annual event returns to the Indiana State Fairgrounds.
-This drive-through display open through Jan.
-2 allows participants to meander through the property in the comfort of your vehicle while the lights dance to the music being played on your radio.
+A must-see for my family is the Christmas Night of Lights, dubbed Indy’s largest synchronized light show.
+Held annually at the Indiana State Fairgrounds, this drive-through display open through Dec.
+31 allows participants to meander through the property in the comfort of their vehicle while the lights dance to the music being played on the radio.
 Carloads cost anywhere from $30 to $75 depending upon how many people are inside.
 Online reservations are required.

 Distance from Danville: 26 miles

 Mooresville Christmas Lights Tour

 I’m told this tour boasts so many stops, more than 50 this year, that you may want to plan to go more than one night if you want to see it all.
 By participating, you can also help raise funds for local non-profits.
 Participants have the option to vote for their favorite displays by providing a donation.

 There are a couple of stops on this tour that have FM radio stations to accompany the lights, so watch for yard signs with that information.